 - If there is a situation where a parent/guardian has a personal grievance, the first expectation is that there is direct communication.

-- If it is not appropriate to approach the teacher/staff member and/or if there is an unsatisfactory resolution following communication, the parent/guardian may approach the LS Director.
-Due to the personal nature of such a grievance, the LS Director will have a conversation with the staff member to gain understanding and act as a liaison to reach a mutually agreed upon outcome.
+- If it is not appropriate to approach the teacher/staff member and/or if there is an unsatisfactory resolution following communication, the parent/guardian may approach the Lower School director.
+Due to the personal nature of such a grievance, the Lower School director will have a conversation with the staff member to gain understanding and act as a liaison to reach a mutually agreed upon outcome.

-- If the problem remains, the teacher and/or LS Director will provide in writing how the problem will be resolved.
+- If the problem remains, the teacher and/or Lower School director will provide in writing how the problem will be resolved.

-- If the complaint is about the LS Director and cannot be resolved internally, the Head of School will be notified.
-Grievance Over Facilities or Equipment For complaints about the facilities or equipment, please communicate with either the teacher or the LS Director who will see to it that it is repaired immediately.
+- If the complaint is about the Lower School director and cannot be resolved internally, the Head of School will be notified.
+Grievance Over Facilities or Equipment For complaints about the facilities or equipment, please communicate with either the teacher or the Lower School director who will see to it that it is repaired immediately.

 Modified from HCCC 5/96 B.S.
 Revised 1/03, 3/08, 1/10